tcourdy/company_fundamentals/README.md

 ## NOTE:  USE THIS SCRIPT AT YOUR OWN RISK.
-Nothing in this repository should be considered financial advice.
-In fact, if you use this script you will most likely lose money.
-Markets can be highly volatile and you should fully understand the risks with the markets before investing in any company.
-Additionally, the data from alpha vantage may not necessarily reflect what the company reports to the SEC.
-If you want to ensure precise figures please consult the companies 10K filings located at sec.gov
+I am not a financial advisor, and any output of this script should not be construed as financial advice.
+If you base financial decisions based on the output of this script, you are a fucking idiot.

 Simple script to pull company financial data from alphavantage(https://www.alphavantage.co/) to assist in calculating discounted cash flow